inno-robolab/InnoSimulator/Docs/HowToUse.md

 ## How to Run

 ### For end-users
-Download <a href="https://github.com/inno-robolab/InnoSimulator/releases/latest" style="text-decoration: none">here</a> the latest release and run as a standalone executable.
+Download from here <a href="https://github.com/inno-robolab/InnoSimulator/releases/latest" style="text-decoration: none">here</a> the latest release and run as a standalone executable.

-There're three ways to run it, launch a terminal window and go to the folder you extracted Inno Simulator to.
+There're three ways to run it, launch a terminal window and go to the folder you extracted InnoSimulator to.

  **1. Regular Launch**